 Yes, candidates who have relevant skills and experience typically have an edge in the hiring process.
 However, employers look for other qualities and attributes, too, like enthusiasm about starting a career and a fresh perspective and ideas.

-Strong evidence that you’re passionate about learning — and therefore able to quickly pick up new skills — is also an attractive quality to many employers.
-Businesses today are more willing to provide training and development opportunities to promising new hires.
-Many employers are also snapping up candidates who they feel are the right fit for their work environment, even if those new hires will need extra ramp-up time.
+Businesses today are more willing to offer career development programs to promising new hires.
+Many employers are also snapping up candidates who may be the right fit for their work environment, even if those new hires will need extra ramp-up time.

 Your involvement in activities on and off campus will be of interest to many employers, as well.
 Were you the student union president?
 A member of the orchestra?
 Did you spend your summers volunteering for a nonprofit or working at the local garden supply store?
 Don’t be shy about shining a light on activities that you’re proud of and that speak to the type of worker — and person — you are.